wijnandb/15-a-day/content/posts/create-post-via-shell-script.md

 So, in order to achieve that, I will have git in place (keeping track of any changes) and I will have a (private) Github repository to sync data to.
 Ideally, I will have either the commmands written down/remembered to puish changes to the Github repository, or I wil have a script that does it for me.

-OK, a script that generates a new post for me, with the metadat for the markdown file already filled out.
+OK, a script that generates a new post for me, with the metadata for the markdown file already filled out.

 The scenario for this script is something like this: